 The internet of things (IoT) is continuing to connect more and more devices to the internet but, in doing so, is continuing to widen the attack surface for hackers, exposing endpoints that are not regularly monitored by human operators to potential attacks.

-Additionally, IoT voices can be perceived of as low hanging fruit for attackers looking for easy entry points into networks.
-In order to properly secure IoT systems, companies deploying this technology first need to undertake an inventory cataloging all the devices that they have in their network.
+Additionally, IoT voices can be perceived as low-hanging fruit for attackers looking for easy network entry points.
+To properly secure IoT systems, companies deploying this technology first need to undertake an inventory cataloging of all the devices that they have in their network.
 These should be secured with protection in line with overarching security policies.

 - Patching and updates

 - Identity control and access policies

 If spear phishing scams are the intellectual arm of hacking attempts to break into corporate networks, then brute force attacks are the sledgehammer.
 Brute force attacks involve hackers using programs to attempt to force entry into systems by programmatically entering a long list of possible passwords.
 Common brute force attempts, for instance, include dictionary-based attacks which rotate through words in the dictionary (with capital letters, numbers, and special characters).
 Depending upon the cryptographic strength of the password and what protections are in place this can easily be successful.